 Dental implants look and perform more like natural teeth.
 There is no artificial plastic on the roof of the mouth, and the need for adhesives or denture creams is eliminated.
 More importantly, the use of dental implants has no impact on healthy adjacent teeth.

 What are dental implants made from?

 Almost all dental implants in use today are made from titanium or titanium alloy, materials that have been shown over many years to be well tolerated by bone, and as the name suggests they can develop and maintain a close union with bone in order to support replacement teeth.
-Each implant is placed into a socket carefully drilled at the precise location of the intended tooth.
+Each implant is a small titanium screw and is placed into a socket carefully drilled at the precise location of the intended tooth.